Synthetic Grass Products & Installation – How to Install Artificial Grass

 A. Drainage: Will the existing drainage system be adequate?
-Will the artificial grass project area require additional drains or modified drains, grading or sloping?
+Will the artificial grass installation area require additional drains or modified drains, grading or sloping?

 B. Soil Condition: Will you need to wet or soften the ground or use a jackhammer to remove large rocks?
 Rain soaked soil may need to dry a few days before artificial grass work begins.

 C. Irrigation: Are there sprinklers or bubblers for the remaining trees and plants or does irrigation need to be finished first?
 Identify all irrigation lines, electrical conduit, etc. below ground that could be damaged during the synthetic grass installation.

 D. Preventing Future Damage: Determine if additional supplies are needed to prevent damage from rodents or ground animals.
 Rodent wire (similar to chicken wire) may be appropriate.
 Is there a dog that could pull up the artificial grass?
 If so, the entire perimeter should be secured, to prevent the synthetic grass from being pulled up or damaged.